 Despite what their names might suggest, snap-in dentures and permanent dentures have limited durability and longevity.
 While the titanium screws or anchors are permanent, the prosthetic, or fake teeth, are not.
 They are often made from acrylic or other soft materials, making them prone to cracking or breaking.
 They also need to be cleaned daily to prevent the growth of bacteria that cause terrible smells.

 Even if you follow your dietary restrictions and keep your snap-in dentures clean, you will have to replace them.
 As we have said, the prosthetic of snap-in and permanent dentures needs to be replaced about every 5 years.
 You will also need to get your fake teeth adjusted and fitted from time to time, which will also be at your own expense.

 Both permanent dentures and snap-in dentures struggle to look like real, natural teeth.
 The prosthetic is bulky, much more than natural teeth.
 This bulk will be noticeable and may affect your ability to talk normally.
 The materials commonly used in permanent and snap-in dentures, like acrylic and other plastics, tend to look dull and noticeably fake.

-If you want an option that allows for natural looking teeth, then consider all-on-four dental implants.
+If you want an option that allows for natural looking teeth, then consider 4-on-1 full arch dental implants.
 There is no bulky prosthetic, and the teeth are made from zirconia, a hard, naturally white material.
-All-on-four dental implants look like real teeth, and most people you speak with won’t be able to tell the difference.
+4-on-1 Full Arch dental implants look like real teeth, and most people you speak with won’t be able to tell the difference.

-All-on-4 dental implants are a modern alternative to permanent and snap-in dentures and offer a number of advantages that dentures can’t match.
-Some of the best advantages of all-on-4 dental implants are:
+4-on-1 Full Arch dental implants are a modern alternative to permanent and snap-in dentures and offer a number of advantages that dentures can’t match.
+Some of the best advantages of 4-on-1 full arch dental implants are: